-There are some hereditary diseases that cause cysts in the body.
-For this reason, we recommend people with cysts be evaluated to rule out connection to disease.
+The jury is still out on what exactly causes a simple kidney cyst to form among medical professionals.
+However, we do know that some hereditary diseases cause cysts in the body.
+For this reason, we recommend people with cysts undergo an evaluation to rule out the connection to the disease.
 Less commonly, simple kidney cysts can form due to a nodule or mass.

 Usually, cysts require no treatment.
-If a cyst is not just a simple cyst and has other components associated with it, they sometimes need surgical intervention.
+If a cyst is not just a simple cyst and has other components associated with it, it may sometimes require surgical intervention.

-How do you know if you have them?
+How do you know if you have a simple kidney cyst?

-Typically, cysts are discovered when a patient has a CT scan, MRI or ultrasound done for another medical reason.
+Typically, healthcare professionals will discover cysts when a patient has a CT scan, MRI, or ultrasound for another medical reason.
 Larger cysts can sometimes cause pain, so your doctor may suspect cysts in that case and order imaging tests to investigate further.

 Though typically small, cysts can grow to be as large as the kidney.
 When cysts are associated with a nodule or mass, there is risk of cancer.
 In this case, the cyst requires closer evaluation and possibly surgery to remove it.